-Most often, information governance is implemented to ensure that all company data is protected, secured and managed in a safe place.
+Most often, IG is implemented to ensure that all company data is protected, secured, and managed in a safe place.
 Some organizations may also use it as a way to ensure compliance with regulations like HIPAA and GDPR.

-It’s important for companies to have clear policies and procedures for information governance so that everyone knows what to do when something goes wrong or when there’s a data breach.
+It’s important for companies to have clear policies and procedures for IG so that everyone knows what to do when something goes wrong or when there’s a data breach.

 What Are the Best Practices for Building a Successful Information Governance Strategy?

 The key information governance strategy best practices are:

 - Implementing a strategy for managing the flow of information throughout an organization

 - Developing an enterprise content management system (ECM)